joshuakleveter/pluralsight/javascript_path/04_quick_start_javascript_03/NOTES.md

   - Use local scope whenever possible to avoid conflicts.
 - You can always access scope(s) outside of your current scope.
 - Namespacing is another possibility.

+## Coding Conventions

+You should always follow coding conventions to make sure that other devs can easily read your code.

+Use a linter (JSHint, JSLint, ESLint) to check your code for errors and coding convention errors.

+Get in the habit of consitently formatting your code for easier reading.

+Most people use spaces over tabs for indentation.
+But whatever you choose; stick with it!